Towards the quantum exceptional series: Background

 \begin{lemma} If $V_\mu$ is a simple summand of $\mathfrak{g} \otimes \mathfrak{g}$ and $L_\mu$ is the eigenvalue of the ladder operator as it acts on $\End(\mathfrak{g} \otimes \mathfrak{g})$ with eigenvector the projection map onto $V_\mu$, then

-(This equation is homogeneous in rescaling the bilinear form so holds for all forms.) \end{lemma} \begin{proof} Since $\mathfrak{g}$ acts on $V \otimes W$ by the Leibniz rule, i.e., by adding its action on each factor, we see that
+(This equation is homogeneous in rescaling the bilinear form so holds for all forms.) \end{lemma} \begin{proof} Since $\mathfrak{g}$ acts on the tensor product $\mathfrak{g} \otimes \mathfrak{g}$ by the Leibniz rule, i.e., by adding its action on each factor, we see that

 where the minus sign comes from antisymmetry of the bracket. \end{proof}

 \begin{corollary} With respect to the Long form, $L_{2\theta,L} = -2$.
 With respect to the Convenient form, $L_{2\theta,C} = -12/h^\vee$. \end{corollary}